-Brandless has over 300 products that are not only each $3, they’re all better for you in some way.
+Brandless has hundreds of products that are not only priced simply and fairly, they’re all better for you in some way.
 Yes, for every product you pick out, we’ve made sure that it’s only made with “Just What Matters” — but that phrase, and a lot of the other ingredients and words that we use to describe our awesome assortment, might be a little unfamiliar to you.
 To help you demystify the many terms that might be new to you, we have a helpful glossary below.

 Arabica — Coffee made from arabica coffee beans, which are considered the highest quality, best-tasting coffee.
 Compared to the other major coffee variety (called robusta), arabica beans have been described as sweeter and more complex.

 Ashwagandha — An adaptogenic herb used in Ayurvedic medicine that is purported to have many different benefits, including promoting concentration and managing stress.
 It is an ingredient in Brandless Calm and Focus Support.

 Bagasse — The fibrous matter that’s left over after sugarcane has been crushed.
 This pulp is then turned into other products, like Brandless compostable plates and bowls.